DoanNgocCuong/home/0. ĐÔI DÒNG KINH NGHIỆM VỌC/Vọc.md

 ```

 ```
+Building Personal:
 1. Personal Qualities: Learning and Doing What Is Right — Systematically, Continuously, and Never Stopping.
 2. Cultivate Proper Understanding: Does the presence of one thing imply the presence of another?
-Is there anything else?
-=> Optimization, Problem Solving
-3. Networking: Mentor and collaborate with teammates.
+Is there anything else? => Optimization, Problem Solving 3.
+Networking: Mentor and collaborate with teammates.
 ```